vRallev/android-task/README.md

 	.asSingleton();
 ```

 The `TaskExecutor` returns an ID.
-You can restore this ID on `onCreate(Bundle savedInstanceState` and to find your `Task`.
+You can restore this ID in `onCreate(Bundle savedInstanceState` and to find your `Task`.

 ```java
 @Override